Controlled Substance Schedule: V

-- Monitor for signs and symptom of hepatotoxicity (unexplained nausea, vomiting, right upper quadrant abdominal pain, fatigue, anorexia, jaundice and/or dark urine).
+Monitor for signs and symptoms of hepatotoxicity (unexplained nausea, vomiting, right upper quadrant abdominal pain, fatigue, anorexia, jaundice and/or dark urine).
 If signs and symptoms occur, promptly measure serum transaminases and total bilirubin and interrupt or discontinue treatment with cannabidiol.

 - Monitor for signs and symptoms of hypersensitivity reactions (pruritus, erythema, and angioedema) during therapy.
 Discontinue cannabidiol if symptoms occur.

 Lab Test Considerations:

 Obtain serum transaminases (ALT, AST) and total bilirubin levels before starting therapy.
 Elevations usually respond to decreased dose or discontinuation of therapy.
 Monitor levels at 1, 3, and 6 mo after starting therapy, within 1 mo following dose changes, and as needed thereafter.
 Discontinue cannabidiol if transaminase levels >3 times upper limit of normal (ULN) and bilirubin levels >2 times ULN.
 Also discontinue therapy if transaminase persistently >5 times ULN.

 - PO Administer orally twice daily with consistency in regard to food; food may effect cannabidiol levels.
 Use calibrated measuring device included with cannabidiol to ensure accurate dosing.
 Solution is strawberry flavored clear, colorless to yellow.
 Store at room temperature; do not refrigerate or freeze.
 Discard 12 wk after bottle is first opened.